 The authority to undertake asset maintenance work rests with Property and Infrastructure.

 Property and Infrastructure will issue this authority via an official work order before maintenance works are undertaken.
-The only exception to the above rule is for specialist equipment that is the responsibility of schools or faculties.
-Authorisation of maintenance expenditure will be in accordance with the University delegations policy.
+The only exception to the above rule is for specialist equipment that is the responsibility of institutes.
+Authorisation of maintenance expenditure will be in accordance with the University delegations procedure.

 All contractors attending site to undertake maintenance related activity are required to: